Celebrating differences

 What we are doing

 All our people are trained in ED&I, completing a refresher course at least once a year.
-We have overhauled our mandatory training processes, introducing new interactive e-learning modules that include real-life experiences from colleagues and residents to make the training engaging and relatable.
-Courses cover topics like LGBTQIA+ awareness and allyship, unconscious bias, and understanding the impacts of bias.
+We have overhauled our mandatory training processes, introducing interactive e-learning modules that use real-life experiences from colleagues and residents to make the training engaging and relatable.
+Courses cover topics such as LGBTQIA+ awareness and allyship, unconscious bias and understanding the impacts of bias.
+Monitoring of mandatory training has been increased, with monthly reporting to the Group Executive Team, leading to improved completion rates.
+We have also launched a Lived Experience Library, working with colleague networks and external professionals to enrich our training offer so that managers are well equipped to address unconscious bias and promote inclusion.

 Measurement of our progress